superlucky84/state-ref/packages/state-ref/README.md

 By chaining directly from the `stateRef` and assigning a value to the `.value` of the part you want to change, the original data in the store will be reflected with `copyOnWrite` applied.

-You can see in the example that you can use the spread operator to directly extract a reference to a specific state and use it.
+You can see in the example that you can use the destructuring operator to directly extract a reference to a specific state and use it.

 If you simply read the `.value` from the returned `stateRef`, any changes to that value will automatically trigger the subscription function."